jcpunk/puppet-vnc/README.md

 ### What vnc affects

-This will impact your VNC sessions, configs in /etc/tigervnc (parameter), and policykit for systemd (if user restart is granted).
+This will impact your VNC sessions, configs in /etc/tigervnc (parameter), and PolicyKit for systemd (if user restart is granted).

+If requested the `vnc::client::novnc` will try to setup the non-webserver parts of a noVNC site.

 ### Setup Requirements **OPTIONAL**

 If you wish to use the novnc client, you must setup a webserver to point at the websocket.

-There are too may ways folks may want to setup the webserver, so no attempt is made here to provide hooks for the websockets proxy via `httpd` or `nginx`.

-It is up to you to open any firewall ports required if websockify isn't localhost only.

-If you want to use the SSL wrapper for `websockify` you are responsible to depoy the secrets and set the parameters you need.

 ### Beginning with vnc

 ## Usage

+### Server
 If the defaults are workable for you, basic usage is:

 ```puppet